Yangyangii/Yangyangii.github.io/about.md

 * Development of network Omok game with Java GUI (2014.
 6.)

-* Development of flipping egg fry game mobile application (2014.
+* Development of flipping egg fry game mobile application, downloaded 2000+ (2014.
 7.)

 * Maintenance of students' intranet of HGU (2014.
 6. ~ 2014.
 12.)